fluorumlabs/asciidocj/README.md

   can't be used to create complex HTML layouts.
 - Table cells are always treated as asciidoc fragments, but only paragraphs are outputted if no `a` is specified
 - Nested tables are not supported
+- List continuation (attaching to parent) actually attaches to parent instead of some arbitrary level as in Asciidoctor

 ## Internals